tjshy/DGDRL/README.md

 # Dynamic Graph-based Deep Reinforcement Learning with Long and Short-term Relation Modeling for Portfolio Optimization (DGDRL)

 ##1.
 Dataset:
    The 'data' directory contains the data for our three real-world datasets.
 The csv files contain historical feature data, 'relation.pkl' stores the raw graphs for short-term relations, and 'relation2.pkl' holds the final graphs for short-term relations after threshold filtering.
 The npy files store the graph for long-term relations.
+It is important to note that training is conducted on a daily basis, with the division between training and testing set on a daily basis as well.

 ##2.
 Train:
-   Set the parameters in 'net.py', 'main.py' and 'stock\_env.py'.
+   Set the parameters in 'net.py', 'main.py', 'stock\_env.py' and 'agent.py'.
 And run the 'main.sh' to train the model.
 The parameters are as follows:

 ``` config
  num_stocks = 30             # the number of stocks